Links

 Storage

 Anytype is offline first; hence, all data you create will be stored locally first.
 After that, the data is synced to the backup node and your devices for redundancy.
-We use a private IPFS network and ThreadDB to handle storage.
+We use a private IPFS network to handle storage.
 It is a Peer-To-Peer file system that facilitates decentralized data storage across devices.
-Furthermore, we use the deduplication feature to reduce storage.
-For example, if the same picture is uploaded three times, there is only one image copy stored to reduce storage consumption.
+Local P2P is supported, meaning that you can sync between your devices directly if they are connected through the same local network.
+This will work no matter what network mode you use, and it's the only way to sync between your devices if you are using local-only mode.

 Media